Simulation of McKean Vlasov SDEs with super linear growth: Main Results

 \begin{remark}[Issues using stopping times] The technique of using the stopping time $\tau^i_R := \inf \{ t \geq 0 : \vert X^{i,N,M}_t \vert \geq R \}$ to control the particles is suboptimal here and several problems appear by introducing them (this is in stark opposition to \cite{Sabanis2013}).
 Namely, one can only consider stopping times that stop one particle since otherwise the convergence speed would decrease with a higher number of particles.
 However, applying a stopping time to a single particle does not allow us to fully bound the coefficients and moreover destroys the result of all particles being identically distributed.

 The stopping time arguments used for the implicit scheme below require stronger assumptions in order to make the theory hold. \end{remark}

-\begin{remark}[Controlling $W^{2}\big(\mu_{t}^{X}, \mu_{t}^{X, M, N}\big)$: Moments, Functional CLTs and Concentration inequalities] Error estimates in $L^p$ norm do not provide optimal information on stochastic numerical methods since these methods are aimed to approximate probability distributions rather than particular paths.
+\begin{remark}[Controlling $W^{2}\big(\mu_{t}^{X}, \mu_{t}^{X, M, N}\big)$: Moments, functional CLTs, concentration inequalities and weak error] Error estimates in $L^p$ norm do not provide optimal information on stochastic numerical methods since these methods are aimed to approximate probability distributions rather than particular paths.
 For McKean-Vlasov equations and their applications to the numerical analysis of PDES and to stochastic modelling in target fields, the challenge consists in approximating the marginal distributions of the mean-field limit.

 The question is what can one say regarding $W^{2}\big(\mu_{t}^{X}, \mu_{t}^{X, M, N}\big)$?